NelsonJiang1999/NelsonJiang1999.github.io/index.md

 Here is **Bohao Jiang (Nelson, 姜博昊)**.

+## Research Interests

+**<font color="#990000">I am actively seeking a PhD position for 2025 Fall admission.
+I could also apply for funding from China Scholarship Counsil (CSC) if needed which could support my living expenses abroad.
+If you have any information, please contact me!</font>**

+- Oncology, especially malignant tumors of the urinary system.
+- Etiology of cancer/ Early screening.
+- Mechanisms related to tumor progression and metastasis.
+- Translation of laboratory research achievements into clinical practice.
+- I am also willing to study other fields related to clinical medicine because I have had **in-depth communication and participation in the treatment** of patients with diseases in various systems in my clinical work.

+All the fields above are **<font color="#990000">closely related</font>** to my **current research** topic and **future career planning** ——being an outstanding researcher and surgeon.
+I wish to devote my effort to this meaningful cause and bring well-being to society.

+---

+## Self Introduction

 I played 2 roles simultaneously during the pursuit of a master's degree.

 **Role 1: Postgraduate Student of China Medical university** <br>